Individual Scholar Page

 About Me

 Dr. Sharron Wilkins Conrad is a historian of the Civil Rights Movement and how it intersects with the American presidency.
 Sharron is a Senior Fellow at Southern Methodist University’s Center for Presidential History.
-She joined the Center for Presidential History in 2019, and in 2021, she accepted the position of Associate Professor of History at Tarrant County College.
+She joined the Center for Presidential History in 2019, and is currently a Professor of History at Tarrant County College in Fort Worth, Texas.

-Her book manuscript examines how perceptions of John Kennedy and Lyndon Johnson’s civil rights leadership developed, hardened and continue to circulate within the black community.
+Her book, The Trinity: John F. Kennedy, Lyndon B. Johnson, and Civil Rights in African American Memory, examines how perceptions of John Kennedy and Lyndon Johnson’s civil rights leadership developed, hardened, and continue to circulate within the black community.
 A key aspect of her scholarship focused on the process by which Kennedy emerged as a civil rights hero for African Americans while Johnson—who fought for and signed into law historic civil rights legislation—has been viewed as being motivated solely by political self-interest.
+The Trinity will be released by The University of North Carolina Press in May 2026.

 Recent Publications